 OK, I know you might be worried that this is going to be a pro-ana, “thinspiration” piece now, but it’s not.
 This is the story of my 2011.
 But if I’m going to tell you what happened next, I need to tell you everything I thought and felt at the time, which is not at all pretty and definitely unhealthy.

 I will start on Valentine’s Day of last year.
 About two weeks after passing out, I checked into Bader 5, the wing of Children’s Hospital Boston that treats psychiatric disorders.
 I hated myself and everyone there.
 I hated the food most of all.
 Every day I counted calories until they went over my head and I felt like I was going to drown.
-I was sure—absolutely sure—that I would starve again once I was released.
+I was sure— sure— I would starve again once I was released.

 At first, I had no friends and sat in silence, shaking and lost.
 Every day I woke up at five AM after a restless night.
-I ran in place silently in my room with the door locked—this was the only time I was allowed to close my door.
+I ran in place silently in my room with the door locked— was the only time I was allowed to close my door.
 At seven, I would take a shower, which humiliated me because I hated being naked, but also gave me a sick thrill because I was still “thin.”
 At eight, I had breakfast, which was supposed to be finished in 30 minutes, but I prolonged it to 40 or 50.
 At 10 AM, I had a snack.
 At noon came lunch, three PM meant another snack, dinner was at five.
 I looked forward to visits with my parents every evening from five to eight, but I didn’t talk about my recovery.
 Instead, I talked about sadness, and how I missed my friends, and when I would get back to school.
 Also, my therapy was not very productive.
 I tried hard to block out all of the reasons I was anorexic: my need to beat Alli at being thin, a desperate desire to get guys to look at me, the urge to be the best at just one thing.
 I did not share any of these thoughts with my therapists.
 I did not tell them how, once I was home again, I would go right back to counting every calorie that passed my chapped lips.

 Then my luck changed.
-A girl came to Bader 5—I will call her Amanda.
+A girl came to Bader 5— will call her Amanda.
 She arrived on my one-week anniversary there.
 She made my days bearable because she was like Alli, only younger and more soft-spoken.
 We talked about our habits.
 We talked about this other girl on the unit who scared us with her loud voice.
 We talked about television, family, friends, everything.
 Mainly, though, we talked about starving.
 And slowly, more girls like us arrived: Kelly, Coco, Lily.
 And I began to feel a little happier.
 I had people who understood me, people who hated it there as much as I did, people who didn’t want to get better.
 However, as everyone saw my mood change, they assumed my recovery was working.
-My team at Bader—which included a therapist, a nutritionist, and a case manager—decided, along with my parents, that it was time for the next step.
+My team at Bader— included a therapist, a nutritionist, and a case manager—, along with my parents, that it was time for the next step.

 On March 3rd, I was let out and sent to a day program at the Cambridge Eating Disorder Center (CEDC).
 The program was scheduled from nine AM to 3:30 PM, meaning I could go home, but not to school.
 Every day was spent in silence.
 Inside my head, I was still anorexic.
 I ate like they wanted me to, but I was always judging the other girls on how “skinny” or “fat” they were, and I was always counting the calories or sneaking to the bathroom to check myself in the mirror, which was unsuccessfully covered up with motivational quotes.
 The people there tried to talk to me, but I refused.
 Group leaders would ask for my ideas on issues and about my life at home, but I would give one-word answers, all the while staring at the ground or at my thighs.
 I was scared they would reject me and I would be even more of a loser in my own eyes, rejected even by freaks.
 Freaks like me.

 The only time I talked to anyone besides my parents was when Alli came over to my house.
 She told me about her life and asked about mine.
 We drew the “fat and ugly” people that we would never be.
 I asked her about Andrew, the boy I liked, and she said everyone missed me.
 She told them there had been an issue with my heart.
 She also told me that her ballet teacher complimented her on how skinny she was, and how her children’s-size jeans were so big that she could fit a couple of fingers between the waistband and her abdomen.
 Every time I saw her I loved her.
-Every time I saw her I hated her—because she hadn’t gotten caught and I had.
+Every time I saw her I hated her— she hadn’t gotten caught and I had.

 At this point in my life, I also had two other close friends: Erica and Christie.
 Erica and Alli were already friends, but Christie and Alli had never been close.
 Then, somehow, after I landed in the hospital, they were best friends.
 Christie had no idea that Alli was anorexic.
 At first I felt happy when Christie and Alli visited me together because we were like a group, but it also made me uneasy because, slowly, they were getting closer and closer.
 I felt like each was stealing the other from me.

 Still, I started to feel a little better.
 Maybe it was because I was well nourished and thinking more clearly.
 Or maybe therapy really was helping.
 I became more open and talkative at the day program.
-I still didn’t talk about my recovery—the original reasons for my eating disorder, how I was still counting calories, my horrid body image—but I began to talk about other things, like my mixed feelings about Christie and Alli’s growing friendship and my inferiority to Erica, with her perfect grades and cello playing.
+I still didn’t talk about my recovery— original reasons for my eating disorder, how I was still counting calories, my horrid body image— I began to talk about other things, like my mixed feelings about Christie and Alli’s growing friendship and my inferiority to Erica, with her perfect grades and cello playing.
 I was surprised that people didn’t completely ignore me.

 In April, things were looking up.
 I had the best 13th-birthday party ever!
 It was Oscars themed and everyone dressed up, me in a genuine ’20s flapper dress with red-beaded fringe.
 We went to the auditorium of the college that my father worked at.
 Everyone drank mocktails and played with balloons.
 I stopped caring as much about what people thought of me.
 This manifested in different ways, the most visible of which was that I started to wear vintage clothing.
-This was important because I became more confident that I could be good at something other than starving—dressing.
+This was important because I became more confident that I could be good at something other than starving—.
 I was slowly becoming friends with people in the CEDC and I finally had people to talk to at lunch, people whose numbers I could ask for, people who liked me even though I was messed up.
 I was really happy for the first time in more than half a year.

 Things were going better, but I still had not recovered.
 I still filled in “yes” on the paper we filled out every day that asked if I had “used behaviors,” which refers to counting calories, self-harm, throwing up, weighing oneself, etc. I was still judging foods based on their calories.
 Meals were hard, and sometimes, at home, I did not finish within 30 minutes and had to drink Ensure.
 I still heard Alli’s voice in my head asking how many calories I had eaten today, and I wanted to go back to a time when I could tell her that I had only chewed a piece of gum.